colmcallan/milestoneproject4/README.md

 for the data of users/inputted tickets/bugs this was used with postgresql and django.
 ---

-## Features

 #### Accounts / Profiles

 - used django all-auth to handle user login, signup, password resets ...
 - you can sign in with either your email or username, both of which must be unique.
-- ability to reset password and link sent to email address provided.
+- ability to reset password and link sent to email address provided. [if smtp error populates from google, please contact me in the contact us link in the nav]

 #### Bugs Page